-The following graph reflects corrections costs related to placements during the past ten years, 2006-2015:
+The following graph reflects corrections costs related to placements during the past ten years.

-All costs for corrections out-of-home placements are expensed to the Aitkin County Health and Human Services Budget.
+All costs for corrections out-of-home placements are expensed to the Aitkin County Community Corrections.
 Community Corrections and Social Services work in collaboration in regard to the best interests of our juvenile populations.
-Collaboration is necessary and also includes the County Attorney's Office and the Court.
+Collaboration is necessary and may also include the County Attorney's Office, Public Defender's Office and Court.
 Together new and existing programs are reviewed statewide to remain proactive in addressing needs of the juveniles and at the most reasonable expense to the county.
-Family preservation is the main goal when possible.
+Family preservation and/or reunification is the favored outcome, when possible.